wowTerrific/coinflip/README.md

 # Coinflip

-Flip a coin without a coin via terminal.
+Flip a coin without a coin via command line.

+Yes it's really that simple.

 TODO:
-- Color output with Heads being Blue and Tails being Orange
+- Test randomness of flips and verify it feels "random"
+  - possibly duplicate "heads" and "tails"